 The ADOT Intercity Rail Study Participation Plan was finalized on October 31, 2011.
+(The study name was later changed to the Arizona Passenger Rail Corridor Study.)
 This public involvement plan was developed for the Draft Tier 1 EIS and addresses public involvement strategies to be used throughout the study (see the Public and Agency Coordination Appendix).